amayagil/InsightsCannedDemo/Guide.md

 In this demo, we want to show how Red Hat Insights detects and fixes issues in an IT infrastructure.
 Insights provides you with a detailed list of steps or with an Ansible playbook that is generated on the fly (it even allows you to choose from a different set of options when available) for you to either run it manually or via Ansible Tower.
 This demo covers it all.

-First, we will see how Ally identifies the different issues affecting the IT infrastructure;  to do so, from the Satellite UI, click on **Red Hat Insights** **→ Overview, **where you should see all the registered systems (9), actions summary (highlighted by priority) as well as latest updates from Red Hat.
+First, we will see how Ally identifies the different issues affecting the IT infrastructure;  to do so, from the Satellite UI, click on **Red Hat Insights → Overview**, where you should see all the registered systems (9), actions summary (highlighted by priority) as well as latest updates from Red Hat.

-** **

 ![image alt text](images/image_4.png)

-In this demo, we will fix the specific "**Kernel vulnerable to man-in-the-middle via payload injection (CVE-2016-5696)****"** on your client VMs without causing downtime, which is also a security threat.
+In this demo, we will fix the specific "**Kernel vulnerable to man-in-the-middle via payload injection (CVE-2016-5696)**" on your client VMs without causing downtime, which is also a security threat.

 As mentioned, Insights generates an Ansible Playbook that Insights provides us.
 You can see that in the top left corner of every single issue with the Ansible logo in blue if a playbook is available, or in grey if it’s not.